Java (software platform)

+Latest version

-The latest version is Java 19, released in September 2022, while Java 17, the latest long-term support (LTS), was released in September 2021.
+The latest version is Java 25 released in September 2025, the latest long-term support (LTS) version.
+It is one of a few LTS versions still supported, down to Java 8 LTS.
+Oracle extended support for Java 6 ended in December 2018.
 As an open source platform, Java has many distributors, including Amazon, IBM, Azul Systems, and AdoptOpenJDK.
 Distributions include Amazon Corretto, Zulu, AdoptOpenJDK, and Liberica.
 Regarding Oracle, it distributes Java 8, and also makes available e.g. Java 11, both also currently supported LTS versions.
 Oracle (and others) "highly recommend that you uninstall older versions of Java" than Java 8, because of serious risks due to unresolved security issues.
-Since Java 9 (as well as versions 10-16, and 18-19) are no longer supported, Oracle advises its users to "immediately transition" to a supported version.
+Since Java 9 (as well as versions 10, 12–16, 18–20, and 22–24) are no longer supported, Oracle advises its users to "immediately transition" to a supported version.
 Oracle released the last free-for-commercial-use public update for the legacy Java 8 LTS in January 2019, and will continue to support Java 8 with public updates for personal use indefinitely.
-Oracle extended support for Java 6 ended in December 2018.

 Platform

 The Java platform is a suite of programs that facilitate developing and running programs written in the Java programming language.
 A Java platform includes an execution engine (called a virtual machine), a compiler and a set of libraries; there may also be additional servers and alternative libraries that depend on the requirements.
 Java platforms have been implemented for a wide variety of hardware and operating systems with a view to enable Java programs to run identically on all of them.
-Different platforms target different classes of device and application domains: